alvarojob20/Excel-Dashboards/README.md

 # Excel-Dashboards
-Here can be found my first ever created dashboards, which were made using Excel spreadsheets.
+Here can be found some dashboards to analyze the data, which were made using Excel spreadsheets.